ygohko/shippugssrl/readme.rst

 ==============
 Before the execution install Python, Pygame and NumPy and then execute gss.py.

-gss.py outputs pickle files that includes gene information when altering generation.
+gss.py outputs pickle files that includes agents information when altering generation.
 To continue execution, give this file as command line option.

 Command line